wveducation/student-progress-explorer/src/results/5mathmdg.md

 ---
-title: "Grade Grade 5 / Math / Measurement and Data and Geometry"
+title: "Grade 5 / Math / Measurement and Data and Geometry"
 subject: "math"
 grade: "5"
 area: "mdg"
 next_steps:
-  - instructions: "With your student, compare two different numerical sequences, write the rule used to create each sequence, and explain any apparent relationships between the corresponding terms of sequences. "
-  - instructions: "With your student, solve real-world story problems using variables while your student asks questions.
-Is my strategy working?
-Is my strategy generalizable?
-Does my answer make sense? "
-  - instructions: "With your student, draw irregular polygons on graph paper.
-Discuss how to decompose the polygon into triangles to find the area.
-Create data sets for your student to display using box plots. "
-  - instructions: "With your student, solve multi-step problems using different mathematical models and discuss the advantages of each model. ∙With your student, discuss complex problems that were solved incorrectly.
-Develop explanations for better solution paths."
+  - instructions: "With your student, discuss what units would be best when measuring.
+For example, would pounds or ounces be best when weighing a cow?
+Discuss why feet are not as exact as inches when measuring."
+  - instructions: "With your student, classify two-dimensional figures in a hierarchy based on their properties.
+For example, all squares are rectangles, but not all rectangles are squares."
+  - instructions: "With your student, use various tools to measure ingredients for recipes.
+Practice converting measurements, like quarts to cups.
+Discuss how to halve a recipe using equivalent fractions."
 ---